The UK Parliament is divided into two.

 Often you might find that a Bill on a topic you care about has been passed from the Commons to the Lords for debate, amendment or approval.
 At that point, persuading a Lord might make a real difference to the outcome.

 Or, of course, you might just want to ask them what they do, or what they think about something.
-Whatever: they’re your Lords.
+Whatever, write to them: they’re your Lords.

 There are other, non-monetary ways you can help, too.